-If the DR300 Socket or Bluetooth software fails to run, it may be necessary to add an exclusion to anti-virus process to not include the "c:\nm" directory or wherever the software has been installed.
+If the Socket software fails to run, it may be necessary to add an exclusion to anti-virus process to not include the "c:\nm" directory or wherever the software has been installed.

-4. Data Reception Method - Cloud Server Method with SFTP Client
+4. Data Reception Method 2 -Cloud Server Method with SFTP Client